Amychus manawatawhi: Distribution

 This species has only been collected from Great Island and South West Island in the Three Kings group.
 These islands have been isolated from the New Zealand mainland since the late Miocene, and have numerous endemic species; it seems likely that A. manawatawhi evolved on the Three Kings and has always been restricted to those islands.

 Ecology

 The adult beetle has been collected at night from logs and the trunks of tree species such as Cordyline kaspar, Kunzea sinclairii and Meryta sinclairii, and by day from pitfall traps, litter samples, and under logs and rocks.
 Only a single larva has been collected, from South West Island.

 Conservation

-A. manawatawhi has been classified as "Naturally Uncommon" by the Department of Conservation.
+Under the New Zealand Threat Classification System, A. manawatawhi has been classified as "Naturally Uncommon" with the qualifiers of "island endemic" and "range restricted".
 Goats were introduced to Great Island in 1889, but removed in 1946.